googleson78/git-batch/README.md

 # Utils for managing student stuff

+## `make_student_repo.sh` - Student repo creation

+Pass the github username of a user to create a private repo for them and invite them.

+**Note** that if the user doesn't exist we will still create the repo.

-## Batch git repo operations script
+## `git_batch.sh` - Batch git repo operations script

 A script to operate on many repos at once.